IMPWNG/React-Covidtracker/README.md

 ### `27/08/2020`

-- Did the folder squelete and some  functions. all is good for the moment
+- Did the folder squelete and some  functions. all is good for the moment (vid 46:44) = https://www.youtube.com/watch?v=khJlrj3Y6Ls

 ## Available Scripts